taddieken95/Accuray_Tech_Comm_Guide/Chapter 2: Adobe FrameMaker/Section 1: FrameMaker Overview.md

 One last reason that FrameMaker is particularly strong is its ability to establish crossreferences.
 A **crossreference** is a piece of text that is connected to another piece of text / item inside of a document (such as a **Figure**, **Heading**, or **Step Number**).
 The advantage of using crossreferences is that they automatically update if elements of a document are moved around.
 This feature saves time and prevents potential headaches that may otherwise arise without crossreferences.

-> Click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%202:%20Adobe%20FrameMaker/Section%202:%20FrameMaker%20Files.md) to continue on to the next section of this chapter.
+* **

-> Click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/tree/master/Chapter%202:%20Adobe%20FrameMaker) to return to the Chapter 2 overview, or click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide) to return to the overview for the entire guide.
+> Click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%202:%20Adobe%20FrameMaker/Section%202:%20FrameMaker%20Files.md) to continue on to the next section of this chapter on FrameMaker Files and Functionality.
+Otherwise click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/tree/master/Chapter%202:%20Adobe%20FrameMaker) to return to the chapter overview.